meganz/mingw-std-threads/README.md

 mingw-std-threads
 =================

-Implementation of standard C++11 threading classes, which are currently still missing on MinGW GCC.
+An efficient implementation of standard C++11 threading classes for MinGW GCC.
+MinGW-w64 v3.0.0 (released on 2013-09-20) and above include another (heavier) implementation based on the winpthreads library.

 Target Windows version
 ----------------------